waynee95/zettelkasten/closure-conv.md

     or environment conversion (because it makes all environments explicit)
 - Closure conversion transforms a program that may contain higher-order functions into a program with only first-order functions
-  - Instead of passing a prodecure as a parameter or returning one, a closure data structure is passed or returned
+  - Instead of passing a function as a parameter or returning one, a closure data structure is passed or returned
 - Closure conversion is useful as a compiler transformation or can be used to emulate higher-order functions in a language that only supports first-order functions